Zuoqiu-Yingyi/siyuan-theme-dark-plus/README.md

  *    Custom background image list
  *        The directory of the light background image in the example is <workspace>/data/snippets/images/background-light
- *        The directory of the dark background image in the example is <workspace>/data/snippets/images/background-dark */
+ *        The directory of the dark background image in the example is <workspace>/data/snippets/images/background-dark
+ *    关闭自定义字体菜单
+ *    Close the custom fonts menu
+ */

 export const config = {